ASL University ►

 MEAT:

 Grab the fleshy part of your left hand with the index finger and thumb of your right hand.
 The left hand doesn't move.
 The right hand wiggles a bit as if getting a good grip on the meat.
 This sign means "meat" in general, but in context it can be used for "steak" or "flesh."
-I remember one group of Deaf graduate students even used this sign to mean "context."
+This is also a fairly common sign for "content."

 Sample sentence: Do you like meat?